vinnciane/resume/content/samples/cli-documentation.md

 : Required if the password is Base64 encrypted.

 `-L`, `--log-file`
-: The path to the file where the logs will be written.
+: The path to the file where the logs are written.

 `-V`, `--verbose`
 : Enable debug and trace log levels.